 (4 credits) (Writing intensive) This course focuses on the structure and function of nucleic acids and examines the biochemical techniques involved in gaining knowledge regarding replication, transcription and translation of genetic information, and control of gene expression.

 Note: Includes 3 hours of lab per week.
 A fee is associated with this course.

-Prerequisites: BIO115, CHE321 and 322.
+Prerequisites: BIO115SN and CHE321 and CHE322, or BIO202WI.